-Conversely, after detoxing and staying away from substances, your body will be renewed, and you will have plenty of energy.
+Conversely, after detoxing at rehab in Lincolnshire and staying away from substances, your body will be renewed, and you will have plenty of energy.
 The increased risks of cardiac arrest, strokes, and different types of cancer will no longer be a concern.

 If you suffer from a mental health condition and you turn to substances, it is very likely that this condition will worsen.
 We see this happen with anxiety, depression, and schizophrenia most commonly.

 It is also common for mental health conditions to arise as a result of substance abuse.

 For some people, when they are firmly in recovery, they find that their mental health condition goes away (when it is the direct result of substance abuse).

 Others notice reduced symptoms relating to their conditions, as sober individuals are less likely to be plagued by anxiety and low mood.